Baconsizzle1738/FBLA-computer-game/README.md

 #Running:

 To run the game, download the folder named "Get Gamed" and run  the .jar file inside.
 This was coded in Java 14 and tested on Windows 10 & Windows 8.
+Make sure that your PC can run java 14.